Administrative Policies and Procedures Manual - Policy 3700: Education Benefits

 Process Owner: Vice President of Human Resources

 The University of New Mexico recognizes the importance of an educated and competent work force.
 To meet the demands of the changing workforce and the desire of employees to grow academically and professionally, UNM offers various voluntary education benefits.
-UNM supports and encourages employees to develop themselves through academic, professional, health and fitness courses, and personal enrichment courses.
-UNM also provides additional education benefits to spouses and dependent children of eligible employees.
+UNM supports and encourages employees to develop themselves through academic, professional, health, fitness, and personal enrichment courses.
+UNM also provides additional education benefits to spouses or domestic partners, and dependent children of eligible employees, and retirees.

 2.2.
 Dependent Education Scholarship Program

-- Regular staff scheduled to work at least fifty percent (50%) or above (at least twenty (20) hours per week) and have been employed in a benefits eligible job for at least one (1) year as of the last day for student registration for the applicable semester.
+- Regular staff with an appointment percent of fifty percent (50%) or above who have been employed in a benefits eligible job for at least one (1) continuous year as of the last day for student registration for the applicable semester.

-- Regular faculty members and term teaching faculty scheduled to work at least percent (50%) or above and have a minimum nine-(9) month contract and have been employed in a benefits eligible job for at least one (1) year as of the last day for student registration for the applicable semester.
-(A nine-(9) month academic year faculty contract fulfills the one (1) year requirement.)
+- Faculty members and term teaching with an appointment percent of fifty percent (50%) or above and a minimum three (3) month contract who have been employed in a benefits eligible job for at least one (1) continuous year as of the last day for student registration for the applicable semester.
+(A nine-(9) month academic year fulfills the one (1) year requirement.)

 2.3.
 Retiree Eligibility

-- UNM Retirees are eligible for unlimited employee tuition remission benefits for academic credit and non-credit professional development courses.
-Retirees may also use tuition remission for health and fitness courses and personal enrichment courses, subject to the limitations outlined in Section 3.1.1 and 3.1.2 , and subject to restrictions outlined in Section 3.7. herein.
+- UNM retirees are eligible for unlimited employee tuition remission benefits for academic credit and non-credit professional development courses.
+Retirees may also use tuition remission for health, fitness, and personal enrichment courses, subject to the limitations outlined in Section 3.1.1, and subject to restrictions outlined in Section 3.7. herein.
+Spouses and domestic partners of retirees are eligible for up to four (4) credit hours of academic credit each semester (see Section 3.8).

 2.4.
 Ineligible Participants